 Laser therapy is particularly useful for pets with limited medical treatment options, such as:

-- Pets with liver disease who cannot take medications
+- Pets with liver disease who cannot take commonly prescribed pain medications

 - Cats, for whom only a few pain-control medications are approved